 Get a map of the museum when you enter or risk getting lost in the labyrinth of corridors and galleries.
 If you want to beat the crowds, try to arrive early in the day or in the middle of the afternoon.

 High Park belongs on any list of the top tourist attractions in Toronto as it offers a variety of things to do.
-While you can spend a few hours walking the trails and enjoying the scenery, the park also has a zoo, playground, gardens, and various facilities.
+You can spend a few hours walking the trails and enjoying the scenery.
+The park also has a zoo, playground, gardens, and various facilities.

-The zoo isn’t very large, containing mostly farm animals and a few exotic species.
+The zoo isn’t very large, mainly containing farm animals and a few exotic species.
 You’ll see bison, sheep, cattle, peacocks, reindeer, and emus.
-If you’re travelling to Toronto with kids, make sure that you stop at the llama pen for feeding and petting.
+If you’re travelling to Toronto with kids, make sure to stop at the llama pen for feeding and petting.

 Along with the zoo, the park has acres of gardens, including a landscaped ornamental garden area.
-The garden has a fairy-tale atmosphere with large trees and a colourful array of flowers and foliage.
-In the springtime, the park comes alive with cherry blossoms, and fills with locals who often picnic under the beautiful pink blooms.
+The garden has a fairy-tale atmosphere.
+It shows off large trees and a colourful array of flowers and foliage.
+In the springtime, the park comes alive with cherry blossoms and fills with locals who often picnic under the beautiful pink blooms.

 CF Toronto Eaton Centre

 If your Toronto travel plans include shopping, start at the CF Toronto Eaton Centre.
-Not only is Eaton Centre one of the largest shopping malls in Toronto, it’s connected to a variety of other Toronto attractions, including Toronto City Hall and some of the city centre’s other main shopping centres.
+Not only is Eaton Centre one of the largest shopping malls in Toronto, but it’s also connected to a variety of other Toronto attractions.
+From the mall, you can get to Toronto City Hall and some of the city centre’s other main shopping centres.

 Eaton Centre also links to Toronto’s PATH, an underground walkway covering over 30 kilometres.
 The PATH connects the business district with dozens of nearby shopping and entertainment venues.

-You could spend nearly the entire day visiting many of the top tourist attractions in Toronto without stepping outside or onto a major street.
-(Not a bad thing if you happen to be visiting Toronto in winter.)
+You could spend much of the day visiting many of the top tourist attractions in Toronto without stepping outside or onto a major street.
+(And it’s not a bad thing if you happen to be visiting Toronto in winter.)

 Yonge-Dundas Square is also one of the best places to visit in Toronto to get your shopping fix.
 In & around the square, you’ll find a wide range of shops catering to every interest.
 Browse the area for electronics, clothing, art, and more.
 It’s also surrounded by several other landmarks, including Eaton Centre and the CityTV Building.

-Yorkville is a popular Toronto sightseeing destination, mostly known for its collection of high-end shops.
+Yorkville is a popular Toronto sightseeing destination.
+The area in the northern part of downtown is known for its collection of high-end shops.

-It’s home to the Mink Mile, a stretch of road containing many top brands.
-It’s become one of the most expensive streets in Canada and the third most expensive retail space in the world.
+The upscale neighbourhood is home to the Mink Mile, a stretch of road containing many top brands.
+It’s become one of Canada’s most expensive streets and the third most expensive retail space in the world.

 While the shops may be too costly for some travellers, it’s still a great place to stroll and window shop.

-Yorkville tends to be a little quieter compared to other parts of Toronto, giving you a break from the crowds in the downtown area further south.
+Yorkville tends to be a little quieter compared to other parts of Toronto.
+You’ll enjoy getting a break from the crowds in the downtown area further south.
 Browse the luxury shops and stop at one of the coffee shops to relax or warm up in winter.

 Ontario Science Centre

 This innovative science & technology museum has been operating for over 50 years.
-It features several hundred interesting & interactive exhibits strewn across its eight exhibition halls.
+It features several hundred engaging & interactive exhibits strewn across its eight exhibition halls.

-Some of the highlights of visiting the Ontario Science Centre include scoping out galaxies in the Space Hall planetarium, discovering the intricacies of the human body at AstraZeneca Human Edge, and exploring Ontario’s natural habitats at the Cohon Family Nature Escape.
+At the Ontario Science Centre, you can scope out galaxies in the Space Hall planetarium.
+You’ll discover the intricacies of the human body at AstraZeneca Human Edge.
+And you can explore Ontario’s natural habitats at the Cohon Family Nature Escape.

-The Ontario Science Centre is open year-round, 7 days a week.
+The Ontario Science Centre is open year-round, seven days a week.

-Located just 10 minutes by ferry from Toronto’s harbourfront on Lake Ontario, the Toronto Islands offer a wonderful escape from the city.
-On the three main islands—Centre, Ward’s, and Algonquin—you’ll be able meander across a series of interconnected paths & boardwalks that sweep alongside parks, summer cottages, and beaches.
+Located 10 minutes by ferry from Toronto’s harbourfront, the Toronto Islands are a wonderful escape from the city.
+The Lake Ontario island chain consists of the three main islands—Centre, Ward’s, and Algonquin.
+Visiting the islands, you’ll meander across a series of interconnected paths & boardwalks.
+They sweep alongside parks, summer cottages, and sandy beaches.

 The most renowned of the Toronto Islands, particularly with families, is Centre Island.
 The island is home to one of the top-rated kid-friendly attractions in Toronto, Centreville.
-This small amusement park features a handful of fun things to do for kids including a petting zoo, pony rides, swan boats, and about 30 rides.
+This small amusement park features a handful of fun things to do for kids.
+Highlights include a petting zoo, pony rides, swan boats, and about 30 rides.

-For escaping the bulk of the islands’ crowds, head to Ward’s Island or Algonquin Island where you’ll find an array of quaint old summer cottages and picturesque English gardens.
+For escaping the bulk of the islands’ crowds, head to Ward’s Island or Algonquin Island.
+Here, you’ll find quaint old summer cottages and picturesque English gardens.

-If letting it “all hang out” is on your Toronto travel agenda, escape to Hanlan’s Point, one of only a small handful of clothing-optional beaches in all of Ontario.
+If letting it “all hang out” is on your Toronto travel agenda, escape to Hanlan’s Point.
+It’s one of only a small handful of clothing-optional beaches in Ontario.